voder-ai/create-fastify-ts/user-docs/testing.md

 The template’s coverage strategy is intentionally split into:

 - **Fast core coverage** (`npm run test:coverage`): Focuses on the template repository itself (unit tests and primary integration tests), keeping CI runs and local checks fast and reliable.
-- **Optional extended coverage** (a slower command to be introduced): Will run the heaviest generated-project E2E suites and related tests, providing coverage data for the full generator experience without slowing down the default pipeline.
+- **Optional extended coverage** (`npm run test:coverage:extended`): Runs the heaviest generated-project E2E suites, including the production/logging E2E suites and related tests, providing coverage data for the full generator experience without slowing down the default pipeline.

 This separation ensures that Story **004.0-DEVELOPER-TESTS-RUN** is satisfied: developers have a fast, always-on coverage check for the core template, plus an explicit, opt-in extended coverage path that verifies generated-project behavior when needed.